isaacperez/tinygpt/docs/tensor.md

 - **Gradient Propagation**: The accumulated gradients are then propagated backward through the graph, from the output back to the input tensors.
 The `_propagate_gradient()` method ensures that gradients are only propagated once all expected gradients have been received, reducing redundant computations.

 Each operation's `backward()` method is crucial in this process.
 It is responsible for computing the local gradients (i.e., the gradients of the operation's output with respect to its inputs) and propagating these gradients backward through the computational graph.
-For more details on how operations handle this process, refer to the [Operation class documentation](./operation.md).

 During backpropagation, the `GradientFunction` plays a vital role by orchestrating how gradients are propagated through the computational graph.
 Each `Tensor` that requires a gradient is associated with a `GradientFunction`, which keeps track of the operation that created the tensor and its inputs.
 This function ensures that gradients are correctly accumulated and propagated back through the graph, respecting the dependencies and sequence of operations.
-You can read more about the `GradientFunction` class [here](./gradientfunction.md).

 #### How Backpropagation Works